Make Art Grant

 - Deadline is April 1 at 11:59 p.m.

-- Funding period supports project occurring between July 1 and Dec.
-30.
+- Funding period supports a project occurring between July 1 and June 30, the state’s fiscal year.

 - Example One: Three artists will work toward creation of a new, site-specific performance piece.
 They will spend time together developing work and experimenting using Viewpoints.
 The artists will work around a theme of climate change and flooding, with the long-term plan being to perform this piece at Salty Brine Beach in Rhode Island.
-During this period, the three artists will create a framework for the performance and an outline of the script.
+Over 4 months in the summer, the three artists will create a framework for the performance and an outline of the script.

 - Be 18 years of age or older.